Pose Modulated Avatars from Video: Method

 where $T(\omega_i)$ denotes the world-to-bone coordinates transformation matrix computed by the rotation parameter $\omega_i$.
-Like DANBO, we first perform a validness test for the scaled relative positions $\{\bar{x}_i = s_i \cdot \hat{x}_i \}$, where $s_i$ is a learnable scaling factor to control the size of the volume the $i$-th part contributes to.
+We first perform a validness test for the scaled relative positions $\{\bar{x}_i = s_i \cdot \hat{x}_i \}$, where $s_i$ is a learnable scaling factor to control the size of the volume the $i$-th part contributes to.
 This facilitates the processing efficiency and concentrates the network on local patterns.
-Specifically, if no $\{\bar{x}_i\}$ falls in $\left [ -1, 1 \right ]$, $x$ is estimated to locate far from the body surface and is discarded.
+If no $\{\bar{x}_i\}$ falls in $\left [ -1, 1 \right ]$, $x$ is estimated to locate far from the body surface and is discarded. \cj{ Then these features are employed to drive the frequency modulation adaptively. }